The Stock Market. Big and Scary? Nope - It Creates Wealth In The Background.

 Why are we talking about the stock market?

-• Psychology is a big part of being a good investor.
+Psychology is a big part of being a good investor.
 That means being calm and knowledgeable when the market goes haywire and drops.
-The whole point of investing in an i401k and having money for the future is freedom, happiness, and security.
+The whole point of investing in the stock market for chill-tirement is having money for the future.
+Freedom, happiness, and security.

 Famous investor Benjamin Graham: